Chris Roberts (video game developer)

 Chris Roberts (born May 27, 1968) is a British-American video game designer, programmer, film producer and film director.
-He created the Wing Commander series while at Origin Systems and as of 2011 has been working on the crowdfunded space simulator Star Citizen.
+He created the Wing Commander series while at Origin Systems and has been working on the crowdfunded space simulator Star Citizen since 2010.

 Early life

 Roberts was born in Redwood City, California to a British father and an American mother, and grew up in Manchester, England.
 He attended Parrs Wood High School, the same school as computer music composer Martin Galway.
 As a teenager, he created several video games for the BBC Micro, including Stryker's Run, Wizadore, and King Kong.

 Career

-Origin Systems
+Origin

 Roberts returned to the United States in 1986 to visit his parents, who had settled in Austin, Texas.
-He found a job at Origin Systems, where he created Times of Lore, published in 1988.
+Chris Roberts joined Origin Systems in 1987.
+There he created Times of Lore which was published in 1988.
 The game's interface had a strong influence on other Origin products such as the popular Ultima series.
 A similar game system was used in Roberts's next release for Origin, Bad Blood (1990).

 Wing Commander was published later in 1990 and was highly acclaimed.
 Wing Commander (and the franchise it spawned) soon became Origin's most successful product.
 Roberts wasn't as heavily involved in the sequel Wing Commander II, which he only produced.
 He instead concentrated on Strike Commander.
 First shown to the public at Summer CES 1991, the project suffered from numerous delays and was not released until 1993.
 He returned to Wing Commander soon after, devising the original concept for the spin-off Wing Commander: Privateer (which his brother, Erin Roberts, produced) and being more deeply involved in Wing Commander III and Wing Commander IV.
 For these sequels, Roberts directed the live-action cinematic scenes.
 Roberts's major role in developing the Wing Commander games led Next Generation to name him one of their "75 Most Important People in the Games Industry of 1995".

 Following the traditions of Origin Systems, Chris Roberts's residence at the outskirts of Austin, Texas was named "Commander's Ranch", a reference to the Wing Commander series.